 The Secretariat's assessment is that Ukraine has fully addressed three of the eight corrective actions and has made "meaningful progress" with considerable improvements in addressing the other five corrective actions.
 Based on a technical assessment and an assessment of effectiveness, it can be reasonably concluded that Ukraine has addressed phase 1 of the framework for Validating Requirement 2.5.
-The outstanding gaps relate to State participation (Requirement 2.6), Production data (Requirement 3.2), Comprehensiveness (Requirement 4.1), Transportation revenues (Requirement 4.4), and SOE transactions (Requirement 4.5).
+The outstanding gaps relate to state participation (Requirement 2.6), production data (Requirement 3.2), comprehensiveness (Requirement 4.1), transportation revenues (Requirement 4.4), and SOE transactions (Requirement 4.5).

-The draft assessment was sent to the MSG on 5 January 2021.
-Following comments from the MSG expected on 26 January 2021, the assessment will be finalised for consideration by the EITI Board.
+The draft assessment was sent to the MSG on 5 January 2021, with a deadline for the MSG's comments for 25 January 2021.
+This deadline was extended to 23 February 2021 upon Ukraine EITI's request on 11 January 2021.
+Following comments from the MSG received on 23 February 2021, the assessment was finalised for consideration by the EITI Board.